 Before I go any further, I would just like to say that the game does have some flaws but I love this game so much!
 TellTale games need to play this game and take notes as this is how a multi-branching narrative-based episodic game should be.
 Not only are your choices permanent (you can’t go back and change things without starting a new game or overwriting your save), but you can obtain certain traits in order to change the person you are which in turn gives you new options as you move on.
 It works great and it was a pleasure to play.
 The last game I’ve played which had a decent amount of story-changing mechanics was the Dreamfall Chapters – another game you should check out if you like narrative-based games which change based on how you play them (plus Dreamfall chapters is about 30-40 hours long).

 With that said, how do you play the game?
 The game played in 3rd person where you seem to control Louis the whole time (in terms of Episode one).
 You can move around, talk to people, investigate items and pick up objects.
 There doesn’t appear to be any inventory so there won’t be any puzzles in that aspect, although the game itself did have a few environment puzzles involving statues – so I guess we will still get some puzzles to play with along the way.
 I’ll talk about the new mechanics the game brings to the table in a minute but first, I would like to talk about the choices you get.
 At certain points, like the very beginning, you are given a couple of options and a timer.
 These choices both change who you are and sometimes the visual outcome.
-Spoiler – the opening scene asks if you wish to overthrow your captor, if you chose yes then you receive a scar for the remainder of the game, if you chose to let your mother take him out then you remain untouched and you gain the trait ‘Trustworthy’ which means people will rely on you and trust based conversations will become available.
+Spoiler – the opening scene asks if you wish to overthrow your captor, if you choose yes then you receive a scar for the remainder of the game, if you chose to let your mother take him out then you remain untouched and you gain the trait ‘Trustworthy’ which means people will rely on you and trust-based conversations will become available.

 This is a great experience, as not only does it push for you to perform multiple playthroughs in order to find out exactly what’s going on, but it also means that each playthrough will technically be different as you progress and invest in various traits which allows different conversations and even different paths to become available to yourself.

 I keep talking about traits – so just what are these?
 Well, as above, you initially pick a job/role – this is your first choice where you pick what kind of person you are.
 Upon choosing your desired role, certain traits will automatically be unlocked (see below) which instantly mould your personality.
-Throughout the game, if you pick certain conversation options then you will instantly gain new traits (such as the reliable trait if you decide not to open a certain object given to you) and you can also invest points into unlocking to leveling up the ones in the tree below based on how much your character levels up each chapter.
+Throughout the game, if you pick certain conversation options then you will instantly gain new traits (such as the reliable trait if you decide not to open a certain object given to you) and you can also invest points into unlocking to levelling up the ones in the tree below based on how much your character levels up each chapter.
 Episode one has four chapters for example.

 As you play the game, you may be given some options when talking to someone.
 You may have four options to reply with but one or two are greyed out as they require a certain trait or level in order to choose them – this also happens with some events and areas.
 For example, on the docks, you can’t get into the storage area if you don’t know how to pick locks.
 You will still be able to progress with whatever options you invest into, it’s just the outcome and the way people see and react to you will differ with each playthrough based on what path you take your character down.